 Within this awareness campaign is the concept of One Health.
 According to WHO, “One Health is an integrated, unifying approach to balance and optimize the health of people, animals and the environment.
 It is particularly important to prevent, predict, detect, and respond to global health threats such as the COVID-19 pandemic.
 The approach mobilizes multiple sectors, disciplines and communities at varying levels of society to work together.
 This way, new and better ideas are developed that address root causes and create long-term, sustainable solutions.
 One Health involves the public health, veterinary, public health and environmental sectors.”2

-The scope of AMR globally is enormous and AMR-associate mortality is expected to increase for years to come.
-A study published earlier this year in The Lancet looked at AMR-associate mortality from this year up to 2050 and the number of deaths in that time period.
+The scope of AMR globally is enormous and AMR-associated mortality is expected to increase for years to come.
+A study published earlier this year in The Lancet looked at AMR-associated mortality from this year up to 2050 and the number of deaths in that time period.
 This was a modeling analysis that predicted that more than 39 million people could die from AMR globally in that time period.3

 According to the study’s investigators, more than 1 million people died each year as a result of AMR between 1990 and 2021.
 The study also estimates 1.91 million people could potentially die as a direct result of AMR in 2050, an increase of almost 70% per year compared to 2022.
 Over the same period, the number of deaths in which AMR bacteria play a role will increase by almost 75% from 4.71 million to 8.22 million per year (Table).3

-Although the medical community and public health officials are both fully aware of AMR’s impact; this is not something that is commonly discussed with the public.
+Although the medical community and public health officials are both fully aware of AMR’s impact, this is not something that is commonly discussed with the public.
 “This is what many people refer to as a silent pandemic,” said Kenneth Lawrence, PharmD, member of the Peggy Lillis Foundation's board of directors.
 “Many people, if you were to talk to them, know somebody that may have been impacted by AMR.
 So I think this topic is something that really does need to come more into the forefront.”

 “At that meeting, there were not only a number of important stakeholders, most importantly for me and I think others, there were also several patients and patient advocates there who spoke directly to those members of the General Assembly,” Lawrence said.
 “And fortunately, what came out of that is some political declarations that there would be political will targets directed towards reducing the number of deaths due to AMR by an appreciable number by 2030.”